csunsolcrystal/Portfolio/docs/index.md

 # School Projects

-*   Consultation system designs for e-commerce
+*   Consultation system design for e-commerce
 *   Consultation network designs for Use-case scenarios
 *   Active Directory for a client-server network
 *   Conceptual and Logical Database design